Practical Joke (horse): Retirement

 After his win in the Allen Jerkens, it was announced that his breeding rights were purchased by Ashford Stud (a division of the international operation Coolmore Stud).
-He was retired after the Cigar Mile and his stud fee for 2018 was set at $30,000.
-In 2022 his stud fee was set at $35,000 and that year he had first offspring win a Grade I event in the United States when Chocalate Gelato who the Frizette Stakes at Aqueduct Racetrack.
+He was retired after the Cigar Mile, and his stud fee for 2018 was set at $30,000.
+In 2022, his stud fee was set at $35,000 and that year his first offspring won a Grade I event in the United States when Chocolate Gelato was victorious in the Frizette Stakes at Aqueduct Racetrack.